Lorenzo Iorio: Biography

 Iorio is editor-in-chief of the peer-reviewed scientific journal Universe, published by MDPI.
-In May 2019, he qualified as a Full Professor in Astronomy, Astrophysics, Physics of the Earth and Planets, and Theoretical Physics.
-In September 2019, he qualified as an Associate Professor in the same fields.
+In May 2019, he qualified as a full professor in Astronomy, Astrophysics, Physics of the Earth and Planets, and Theoretical Physics.
+In September 2019, he qualified as an associate professor in the same fields.

 Iorio is a member of the International Astronomical Union.

 Selected publications

-Iorio has published over 240 peer-reviewed papers and 1 co-edited book.
+Iorio has published 260 peer-reviewed papers, 1 book as editor, and another one as author.
 His works include the following.